 The stabbing pain of plantar fasciitis can keep you from enjoying life, whether you just want to walk across your bedroom or cross the finish line at a race.
 Siatta B. Dunbar, DO, CAQSM, in Burnsville, Minnesota, can help you feel better and get back to enjoying your life to the fullest.
-Book your appointment online or call today.
+Book an appointment by giving us a call today.

 Plantar fasciitis is reasonably one of the most common causes of heel pain.
 The plantar fascia is the long band of tissue that runs the length of your foot and connects your heel bone to your toes.
 When healthy, the plantar fascia acts like a car's shock absorber, supporting your foot's arch when you walk.